micro-nova/mercury2_prog/README.md

 - `mercury2_prog` - a native x86-64 Linux application
 - `mercury2_prog.exe` - a cross-compiled x86-64 Windows application

-Note that you must `sudo apt-get install mingw-tools mingw-w64-tools` to cross-compile for Windows.
+Note that you must `sudo apt-get install gcc-mingw-w64-x86-64` to cross-compile for Windows.

 ## Sample Output